How to fit a carpet

 8: For fitting carpet across a doorway, cut it so it is in line with the next room’s flooring.
 You will then need to then fit a door bar (see below) making sure the carpet edge is firmly in place underneath it.

-Door bars serve to join different flooring types across door thresholds neatly.
-Read our top tips for how to fit your door bar correctly!
+Door bars are the metal or wooden strips that you typically find in doorways.
+These neatly join different flooring types across door thresholds and help secure seams as well as make your carpets look neat.
+Read our top tips for how to fit your door bar correctly:

 1: Make sure you have the right door bar depending on your flooring types and heights.